-A vital part of optimizing your online content is making sure it's ‘readable'.
-This means ensuring that your text is as easy as possible to read and skim, which can have a huge positive effect on its quality.
+A vital part of optimizing your online content is making sure that it's “readable”.
+This means ensuring that your text is as easy to read and skim, which can have a huge effect on its quality.
 On the other hand, if your content is hard to follow or understand, users will be more likely to stop trying and simply leave your site.

 For that reason alone, it's important to understand the basics of readability.
 Fortunately, this is a process that's easier than you might imagine.
 Most of the important considerations when creating highly readable content stem from common-sense practices that are simple to both understand and implement.

 In this article, we'll discuss what readability means and why it's important if you want to optimize your content marketing efforts.
 We'll also explain how you can apply the basics of readability to your own posts.
 Let's get started!

 When we discuss a text's readability, we're simply talking about how easy it is to read and understand.
 It might seem obvious that you need to make sure your target audience can actually grasp the message you're trying to deliver.
 However, many content creators neglect to take this consideration to heart.

 In fact, you've probably read a blog post or two that was difficult to even get through, for any number of reasons.
 Sometimes the issues are purely due to the site's design.
 Elements like the size of the text, the colors used, and even the font itself can have a massive impact on how readable a particular piece is.
 This is one of the reasons that designing with accessibility in mind is so important.